Frequently Asked Questions

 If I give to the Campaign, won’t my gift reduce the state funding from Salem?

 Absolutely NOT.
 These are private donations, not tax funds.
 They can accordingly be used for any proper purpose, without costing us one cent of Ashland’s public funds allotment from Salem.
 The Youth Academics and Activities Levy also does not reduce the funding from Salem as it is within the taxable amount permitted by state law.

 No. ASF funds a variety of educational programs and projects.
 While the first Grants that the ASF offered were focused on the needs of at-risk students, the term at-risk refers to any student who is not thriving or is at risk for dropping out of school for any reason.
 Students at all levels of academic and social achievement must be actively engaged in their educational experience or they could be at-risk.
 ASF Grants provide many opportunities to engage students in unique ways in their education.

 Does ASF support sports?

 No. ASF's funding goes toward academic education.
 While we recognize the important role that sports play in the lives of our students, we feel there are other sources that financially support sports in the schools.
 We are, however, the fiscal sponsor for the district when they need to do a capital campaign, even if it is sports related.
-This is why we are involved in the Turf Field campaign at Ashland High School.
+This is why we have been involved in the Turf Field and new Track campaigns at Ashland High School in recent years.

 The ASF Board decides on the allocation of funds raised during the annual campaign.
 Funds are allocated to a variety of grants programs, and ASF operations.
 The ASF Board has committees that consider and debate the allocation of funds.
 The Grants committee accepts applications for Impact Grants from teachers and schools, the entire board works closely with the school district for allocation of the larger Education Support funds raised during the annual appeal.
 The ASF operations budget is kept to a minimum - around 15%.